lstefano71/Verity/docs/fr-a01.md

 Users will be able to see active globs in the intro panel along with the pre-existing information such as the root, the version number and so on.

 ## Implementation suggestions
-If there are .NET libraries which already implement glob matching in a way that is compatible with the requirements, they should be used instead of reinventing the wheel.
+- If there are .NET libraries which already implement glob matching in a way that is compatible with the requirements, they should be used instead of reinventing the wheel.
+- Write reusable code for the normalization of globs, so that the same code can be used in all commands.
+- Write reusable code for matching files against the globs, so that the same code can be used in all commands.
+- Possibly refactor the commands `add` and `create` to use `CliOptions`, so that the glob options can be passed in a consistent way.